This is book one of Destiny of Fire

+He is down there.
+The owl stirred, shifting his position slightly.
 He will come up with the sun’s rising.

-The only incident that had ever exposed her to any danger and to possible repercussions had happened in Gallid, yet even so, things simply did not add up.
+The only incident that had ever exposed her to any danger and potential repercussions had occurred back in Gallid, yet even that did not add up.
 Why would anyone come looking for her now, after all this time?
-Ten or more years had passed.
+It had been ten years, maybe longer.

 She did not allow herself to complete the thought.

-He does not seek to harm you: he comes to take you away.
+He does not seek to harm you; he comes to take you away.

 Take me away?